-Once the selection is made, you should advise all potentially affected staff that they are at risk of redundancy, by sending them an at-risk of redundancy letter.
-This letter need not be used when making just one employee redundant who is in a unique role.
+Once the selection is made, you should advise all potentially affected staff that they are at risk of redundancy.
+You should send them an At-risk of redundancy letter.
+This letter does not need to be used when making just one employee redundant who is in a unique role.

-Even in small or micro businesses, it is legally required to consult individually with each employee who is at risk of redundancy.
-You should inform your staff about this consultation using a redundancy consultation letter.
+Even in small or micro-businesses, you are legally required to consult each employee individually who is at risk of redundancy.
+You should inform your staff about this consultation using a Redundancy consultation letter.
 The letter can be used as the first step in the redundancy process when you are making just one employee redundant with no pooling.
 A redundancy pool (also known as ‘pooling’) is a group of employees from which redundant staff will be selected.

 A one-to-one consultation will help managers find alternative employment options and shows a continued effort to keep the employee informed of the situation.

 Once consultations are completed, you need to inform staff that they are being made redundant.
 You should first inform the employee through a formal meeting, then confirm it in writing using a Dismissal for redundancy letter.